microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 ### Example: Live state optimization

-In this example, logic is added to compress and uncompress part of the payload across `ReorderThread`.
+In this example, logic is added to compress and uncompress part of the payload across `TryReorderThread`.
-This can make sense if live state is more expensive across `ReorderThread`.
+This can make sense if live state is more expensive across `TryReorderThread`.

-Some implementations may favor cases where `HitObject::TraceRay`, `ReorderThread` and `HitObject::Invoke` are called back-to-back (see [Reorder Points](#reorder-points)), so performance profiling is necessary.
+Some implementations may favor cases where `HitObject::TraceRay`, `TryReorderThread` and `HitObject::Invoke` are called back-to-back (see [Reorder Points](#reorder-points)), so performance profiling is necessary.